zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 node can be installed using the ComfyUI Manager or using a terminal window and cloning the node to the correct directory.
-In case of my registered node, there are five different nodes are contained which can be used in a workflow</p>
+In case of my registered node, there are five different nodes are contained which can be used in a workflow.</p>

+## Get Started

+<p align="justify">For the QR code generation one can use the Python
+module <code>qrcode</code> or the Python module <code>segno</code>.
+I make use of both of them.
+However, I now prefer the use of the Python module segno for generating QR codes.</p>

+# Segno Based

+to-do ...

+# Qrcode Based

 ## Introduction

 <p align="justify">So far I have created three nodes.
 The main goal
 is to create good looking QR codes that can be used in ComfyUI ComfyUI or that can be saved and used in other applications or in other contexts.</p>

 <p align="justify">The first node, the simplest, was for testing and
 learning purposes.
 The second node can create colorful QR codes and